 The Lord and Israel are major characters in the Book of Hosea, but the drama of their relationship is acted out in the persons of Hosea and his unfaithful wife, Gomer.
 She bore him three children: two sons and a daughter.
 Hosea gave the children symbolic names that illustrated God’s attitude toward Israel’s present and future: Jezreel (“God sows” punishment), Lo-Ruhamah (“No Mercy”), and Lo-Ammi (“Not My People”).
 Read on to see what The Lutheran Bible Companion says about Hosea.

 Given the high status the Gospel of John gives to Jesus, it is not surprising that certain passages from this Gospel would play important roles when questions arose concerning Jesus’ precise relation to the one God of Israel.
 In an adapted excerpt from the second volume in the Concordia Commentary series on the Gospel of John, read about the classic interpretation to John 10:30.

 Daniel is best known for the story of the fiery furnace and the lion's den, but he is known amongst scholars for different reasons.
 Putting aside differences in receiving the text, here are three themes that scholars agree are accurate.
 Read on to see an excerpt from The Lutheran Bible Companion on themes in the book of Daniel.

 Applying Ezekiel to one's own life can be a difficult process.
 The following chapter-by-chapter breakdown of Ezekiel from The Lutheran Bible Companion helps the reader apply knowledge from the prophet to their own lives.

-This blog post is adapted from Lutheran Bible Companion, Volume 1: Introduction and Old Testament.
+The Book of Lamentations is often skipped over.
+But it reveals a lot about God’s love and faithfulness.
+The following was adapted from the Lutheran Bible Companion, Volume 1: Introduction and Old Testament.